-Micro Scale Thermophoresis is used to measure binding affinities in-solution while using little sample in the µL range using capillaries.
-The applications range from small-molecule binding events to protein-protein interactions and interactions of multi-protein complexes.
-MST can be performed both with labels (Monolith MST NT.115, NanoTemper) and label free (Monolith NT.LabelFree instrument, NanoTemper).
+Micro Scale Thermophoresis is used to measure binding affinities in solution in capillaries, using only a small amount of sample.
+The applications range from small-molecule binding events to protein-protein interactions and interactions within complex macromolecular assemblies.
+MST can be performed both with extrinsic fluorescent labels (Monolith NT.115, NanoTemper) or intrinsic fluorescence (Monolith NT.LabelFree instrument, NanoTemper).

 What are the sample requirements?

-- Pure samples are required and concentrations determined as accurately as possible.
+- Pure samples are required and concentrations should be determined accurately.

-- The amine labelling is more critical of purity than the His tag method since all primary amines will be labelled including those on any contaminants.
+- Purity is critical for covalent amine labelling since all primary amines will be labelled including those present in any contaminants.
+Whenever possible, non-covalent labelling of His tags is preferred.

-- Approx. 200 µL (100 µL at least) of the labelled target is needed per one titration.
+- Approx. 200 µL of the labelled target (at a concentration allowing a sufficient fluorescence signal to be measured) is needed per titration.

-- 20-50 µL of the unlabelled ligand molecule with a concentration 20-100 fold above the expected KD per one titration.
+- 20-50 µL of the unlabelled ligand molecule is required per titration, at a concentration 20-100 fold above the expected Kd.

 What other specific considerations are relevant?